sebastiancarlos/yas-bdsm/README.md

 #### If you want to add, delete, or move dotfiles...
 You will need to do it in the source folder, and then run `yas-bdsm install` to sync the changes.
 The symlinks for the deleted file will be removed.

-#### If you want dotfiles in your home folder that are not managed by `yas-bdsm`...
+#### If you want dotfiles in your home folder that are not managed by YAS-BDSM...

-You can do it. `yas-bdsm` won't touch them.
-If you want, you can add them to `yas-bdsm` later.
+You can do it.
+YAS-BDSM won't touch them.
+If you want, you can add them to YAS-BDSM later.

 ## FAQ